truong14042004/tranxuantruongFCJ/content/2-Proposal/_index.md

 **API Layer:**

-- RESTful APIs built with Node.js/Express
+- RESTful APIs built with .NET
 - Containerized and deployed on App Runner
+- AWS Lambda for serverless API endpoints
 - JWT-based authentication integration

 **Data Layer:**

 - DynamoDB tables for user data and video metadata
 - S3 buckets for video storage with intelligent tiering
-- ElastiCache for session management and caching

 **Security Layer:**

 - Cognito user pools for authentication
-- WAF rules for application protection
 - IAM roles and policies for access control

+**Video Processing Layer:**

+- AWS Lambda functions triggered by S3 events
+- AWS Elemental MediaConvert for transcoding videos
+- Automated conversion to multiple formats and resolutions
+- HLS and DASH output for adaptive streaming

 **Streaming Architecture:**

 - Amazon IVS for live streaming capabilities
 - CloudFront for global video distribution
 - Adaptive bitrate streaming for optimal quality

-**Monitoring & Analytics:**

-- CloudWatch dashboards for real-time metrics
-- Custom metrics for user engagement tracking
-- Automated alerting for system health

 ### Use Cases